Capotondi, A., M. Jacox, C. Bowler, M. Kavanaugh, P. Lehodey, D. Barrie, S. Brodie, S.

 including fishing, shipping and recreation.
 Due to the socioeconomic and ecological importance

-of these coastal areas, predicting relevant indicators of the ecosystem state on sub-seasonal to
+of these areas, predicting relevant indicators of the ecosystem state on sub-seasonal to interannual

-interannual timescales is gaining increasing attention.
-Depending on the application, forecasts may
+timescales is gaining increasing attention.
+Depending on the application, forecasts may be sought

-be sought for variables and indicators spanning physics (e.g., sea level, temperature, currents),
+for variables and indicators spanning physics (e.g., sea level, temperature, currents), chemistry

-chemistry (e.g., nutrients, oxygen, pH), and biology (from viruses to top predators).
-Many
+(e.g., nutrients, oxygen, pH), and biology (from viruses to top predators).
+Many components of the

-components of the marine ecosystem are known to be influenced by leading modes of climate
+marine ecosystem are known to be influenced by leading modes of climate variability, which

 insufficient observations for forecast initialization and verification.
 The situation is further